rapando/tablemigration/README.md

 I assume that you have basic AJAX knowledge as I have used jQuery AJAX In this project.
 Modify / change at will

+Bootstrap and jQuery are loaded from CDN, you can change that for local development

 > Rapando Sam (@samy_raps on Twitter)